I've confessed before to having a

 I call Apple up again.
 The new guy says, oh well, that sounds about right, you know, because of the compression.

-But on Apple's site, it specifically says that Time Machine "copies every file exactly (without compression), skipping caches and other files that aren’t required to restore your Mac to its original state".
+"copies every file exactly (without compression), skipping caches and other files that aren’t required to restore your Mac to its original state".

 I point out this discrepancy and he puts me on hold as he goes to check it again.